 March 19, 2019, Board of Aldermen Packet

-On March 19, 2019, the Board of Aldermen approved the first reading of an ordinance to approve the Creekside Tax Increment Financing (TIF) to construct the Creekside preliminary development plans approved in 2018 by establishing 14 separate redevelopment project areas totaling 124 acres.
+On April 2, 2019, the Board of Aldermen adopted an ordinance to approve the Creekside Tax Increment Financing (TIF) to construct the Creekside preliminary development plans approved in 2018 by establishing 14 separate redevelopment project areas totaling 124 acres.
 The first readings of ordinances for the 14 redevelopment plan areas were also approved at this meeting.

-The Board of Aldermen also approved the first reading of an ordinance to approve the Creekside CID.
+The Board of Aldermen also adopted an ordinance to approve the Creekside CID.
 The CID would collect a 1% sales tax on retail sales for a 40-year term and can be continued for successive 10-year terms until the project costs are paid.
 The funds will pay for public improvements, specifically the sports fields, as well as the financing, design, construction, demolition, removal, renovation, reconstruction or rehabilitation of certain improvements.

-The Board of Aldermen also approved the first reading of an ordinance to approve Chapter 100 industrial development revenue bonds for three sites in the Creekside developments.
+The Board of Aldermen also adopted an ordinance to approve Chapter 100 industrial development revenue bonds for three sites in the Creekside developments.
 The City will only act as a conduit for the bonds and all costs, responsibilities, liabilities and risks would remain with the developer.
 The City has no liability for the bonds associated with the development except for revenues from the project which are received from the developer.
 The bonds will allow for sales tax exemptions for construction materials and abatement of ad valorem taxes.

 The Board of Aldermen also authorized the mayor and city attorney to file a petition with the Circuit Court of Platte County to create the Creekside Transportation Development District (TDD).
 It proposes a 1% sales tax that will be collected for 40 years to pay for transportation and infrastructure improvements.